frankyuhas/PiCture-Frame/README.md

 To install:
 - Raspberry Pi running PiOS lite 64-bit
 - Clone the repo
-- create a service for both image_upload_server.py and image_viewer.py
+- create a service for both image_upload_server.py and image_viewer.py so you can run it at startup.
 - upload images and enjoy